Nature

 • Concealing coloration: It’s called, matching color to the natural landscape.
 Examples include the arctic fox or white-tailed deer.

 Camo patterns are usually depends upon one or more of these camouflage techniques.
-Particular ones are the disguise and disruptive coloration elements from the natural world, like Amazon rainforest etc.
+Particular ones are the disguise and disruptive coloration elements from the natural world where animals camouflage to hide or to keep an eye on the prey, like in Amazon rainforest etc.

 Final Words